PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

 You need to carry out this step only once on each board to be able to re-provision later with your root CA and device certificate.

-1. Set up your project workspace for CySecureTools and create keys for provisioning:
+1. In the Mbed Studio terminal, set up your project workspace for CySecureTools and create keys for provisioning:

     ```
     cd ./mbed-os/targets/TARGET_Cypress/TARGET_PSOC6/TARGET_CYTFM_064B0S2_4343W